khanshoaib3/minecraft-access/README.md

 1. The default narrator speaks even if the narrator is turned off.
 2. (Linux only) xdotool is not recognised even if it is installed.
-3. (Linux only) Minecraft says no narrator available even if flite is installed.
+3. (Linux only) Minecraft says no narrator available even if Flite is installed.

 ## Contributions